 - Cygnus (swan) atratus (covered in black, as for mourning)

-- As indicated by its name, this species of swan has dark body plumage with white feather tips on its wings.
+- The Black Swan has dark body plumage with white feather tips on its wings.
 The bill is orange-red with a white band near the tip and the eyes are bright red.

 - 0.2 to 1.3 m long (0.22 to 1.5 ft)

 - These swans feed primarily on aquatic vegetation.

 - 29 to 36 days

 - This species has an extremely large range and can be found in Australia, Tasmania, and New Zealand.

 - Found in areas around lakes and rivers

 - The global population is estimated between 100,000 to 1,000,000 individuals.
 It is stable and not severely fragmented.